 - Your everyday recruiting

-- When you have more than 10 applicants
+- If you receive more than 10 applicants

-- When you are new with recorded video interview
+- If you are new to pre-recorded video interview

 2. Public Video Interview